Tribe's Guide to

 If the parties don’t agree about the variation, it is open to the parent who wants the change to apply to the court to change its earlier orders.
 But this won’t be an easy task if ‘final’ orders have already been made.

-The court will only grant a change to earlier final orders (including consent orders) if there are substantially changed circumstances.
-This is called the ‘Rice and Asplund principle’ after a case of the same name.
+The court will only grant a change to earlier final orders (including consent orders) if there are significant and relevant changes in circumstances and the court is satisfied that it is now in the child’s best interests that the earlier order(s) should be changed.

 What is a family consultant?